 With perhaps a hint of melodrama, this problem might be categorised as a Hegelian tragedy: the right of women to compete on a level canvas coming into conflict with the right of transgender athletes to compete at all.
 The vacillating and chaotic approach outlined above is not incidental, and couldn’t be blamed on the novelty of the matter, even if it were in fact new.
 Athletics commissions have never articulated a coherent set of principles as to why one set of traits should be segregated and not another.
 The problem runs to the core of sport itself because there is no consensus as to what it is about.
 If they had, the details might follow as if mathematically.
 The IAAF and comparable bodies might have saved themselves some mental gymnastics.

-Dr. Benjamin’s later incarceration for malpractice hardly engenders trust, but it’s clear that the medical community has not reached the point of consensus on this question.
+Dr Benjamin’s later incarceration for malpractice hardly engenders trust, but it’s clear that the medical community has not reached the point of consensus on this question.
 Conducting those studies might be a good place to start – but what position is to be taken until then?

 And why are the IAAF and comparable bodies framing the question purely in terms of testosterone when the doctors are not?
 A person’s performance —depending on the game—is affected by their height, ape-ratio, adrenaline, cortisol, fast-twitch and slow-twitch muscle composition, dietary budget, circadian rhythms, and so on.
 Olympic swimmer Michael Phelps has unusually large feet and a massive upper body and generates half the lactic acid his opponents do—for which, unlike Semenya, he is praised rather than punished.
 Many of the statistical advantages men hold over women are redoubled in African-Americans against their white rivals, a point which appears not to have escaped Fallon Fox: “Remember when commentators said Jackie Robinson had an unfair advantage because black people had ‘larger heel bones’ than the white men he was competing with?”

-So when is an unfair game fair game?
+So when is an unfair game fair game in this transgender debate?
 It may be that if we isolate every advantageous trait nobody can compete against anybody else.
 If we isolate none of them, we might see Anthony Joshua knocking out sickly welterweights and physically slight women.
 If everybody gravitates to their natural level of opposition, then divisions are altogether unnecessary: an artificial ceiling of opportunity hangs over women, and others.
 One polemical meta-study argues that the IAAF rulings against intersex participation are unfair precisely because the sport itself is—irreducibly—unfair, and to make ad hoc distinctions between one type of natural advantage and another is the least fair approach conceivable.
 Whatever the solution, the IAAF and others need to get their methodology straight.
 Repeatedly and arbitrarily, they have shifted the goalposts.

 If there is an argument for making a complicated question simple, it’s the law of unintended consequences.
 In 2013 came the circulation of various reports that four elite female athletes, having been identified as possessing intersex traits, underwent clitoridectomies.
 Since the day Tommy Burns and Jack Johnson opened the gates for black men to enter boxing, we have seen a century or more of backstreet abortions and drug cartels.
 A rule is only a good as the measures people will take to play by it.
 Perhaps we should ask ourselves how they’ll play when they are on the ropes.